PROPOSED AMENDMENT

 TO THE U. S. CONSTITUTION

-SECTION 1: As used in this Constitution, the word person shall mean and refer to any and every living human being from the beginning of its existence as a human organism until death.
+SECTION 1: As used in this Constitution, the word person shall mean and refer to any and every living human being from the beginning of its biological existence as a human organism.

 SECTION 2: Congress shall have power to enforce this article by appropriate legislation.